aelvan/Imager-Craft/README.md

 - Your own choice of which resize filter to use.
 Speed vs. quality is up to you (Imagick imagedriver only).
 - Concerned about people copying your images?
 You can add a watermark to them with Imager.
 `{ watermark: { image: logo, width: 80, height: 80, position: { right: 30, bottom: 30 }, opacity: 0.8, blendMode: 'multiply' } }`
+- Imager also lets you get color information, dominant color and palette, from your images.

 **For a quick look at what Imager can do, [check out the demo site](http://imager.vaersaagod.no/).**